 Writing and blogging are great for making money online.
 If you’re just starting out, you’ve likely found content mills.
 You may have come across a site like Skyword or Writer’s Bay.

 Now, I’m not completely against them.
 I still have a couple of mills in my backpocket, but I haven’t actually frequented them in five years.
-I was just thinking about them the other day as I discussed with a friend about how much has changed in writing online.
+I was just thinking about them the other day as I discussed with a friend about how much has changed in writing online, as you can see on this link, writers have tons of resources to help themselves with.

 There are some people out there who will tell you that the mills are bad.
 They get people to churn out content at a low pay, and they can be exploitative.
 You can use them for your own gain, though.